PhilipMacCormack/Text_alignment_and_segmentation/README.md

 # Text_alignment_and_segmentation
 This project was part of my Master's Thesis Project during spring 2023

 The system takes an image of a handwritten page document as input and segments and aligns the image to a ground truth.
 In the case that a ground truth is not available, the algorithm allows for manual transcription of the segmentation.
 Where the segmentation fails to recognize text, it is possible to correct the boxes during the process.
+Bayesian optimisation is used for automatically setting reasonable parameters.
 The resulting report from the thesis project can be found at:

 https://www.overleaf.com/project/63c523e1bc389181760c12e3

+## Prerequisites
+To be able to run the pipeline in its entirety, see ```requirements.txt``` for required packages.

 ## Usage
 * Clone this repository by using: